shan00000/pythonOOPSystem/README.md

 •	ability to browse products. <br />
 •	ability to search for products. <br />
-•	ability to review products. <br />
+•	ability to see product reviews. <br />

 ### Functional Requirements of the system: